Texting and Cellphone Harassment From Debt Collectors

 Are You Getting Harassing Calls and Texts About Your Debts?

 The Fair Debt Collection Practices Act (FDCPA) was enacted in the 1970s to protect consumers from abusive debt collectors.
 At that time, cellphones and text messages were not a regular part of anyone’s daily communications.
 More than 35 years later, these forms of communication are central to most people’s daily lives – and debt collectors know it.

 Just as debt collectors harass and abuse customers through calls to their home phone lines, they text and call consumers on their cellphones in ways that violate the FDCPA or other federal laws.
 If you are being harassed by collection agencies by text or calls to your cellphone, The Law Offices of Kenneth Hiller can help you.
-Our lawyers help consumers in Buffalo New York hold collection agencies accountable when they violate the law.
+Our lawyers help consumers hold collection agencies accountable when they violate the law.